-A pilot project undertaken in partnership with the Southern Migrant & Refugee Centre (SMRC), to address a rapidly growing reliance on food relief services within Greater Dandenong, Casey, Cardinia, and Kingston local government areas during COVID-19.
+In 2020, a pilot project was undertaken in partnership with the Southern Migrant & Refugee Centre (SMRC), to address a rapidly growing reliance on food relief services within Greater Dandenong, Casey, Cardinia, and Kingston local government areas during COVID-19.

 The project involved mobilising the community and local businesses to put together 5 varieties of “planter kits” (consisting of planter bags, potting mix, seedlings, fertiliser, and simple growing resources made available in multiple languages).
 These were distributed to approximately 200 individuals and families who were experiencing hardship and food insecurity.

 The aim of the project was to build the capacity of our local community to grow, harvest, and consume fresh produce at home.

-The teams at enliven and SMRC worked together at The Hive in Braeside Park to pot over 1200 seedling and commence distribution to community members on 22 October 2020, via Cornerstone, SMRC, Wellsprings for Women, and SE Community Links.
+The teams at enliven and SMRC worked together at The Hive in Braeside Park to pot over 1200 seedlings and commence distribution to community members on 22 October 2020, via Cornerstone, SMRC, Wellsprings for Women, and South East Community Links.